-There might be a few sites on your bucket list that you would visit on a regular basis.
+There might be a few sites on your bucket list that you would visit regularly.
 To easily access them in just a few clicks, there are quite a few approaches you could take.
-These include the option of creating a bookmark of that site, pining that website’s tab, or using a browser-specific feature (such as Microsoft Edge’s Collection).

 Via Drag and Drop Feature